repzilon/StarfoxView/README.md

     > His work helped me create FX.cs - a C# translation of FX.cpp for compressed CGX imagery.
 * Special thanks to LUIGIBLOOD!
 Maker of hcgcad: https://github.com/LuigiBlood/hcgcad
     > His work helped me create CAD.cs - an adaptation of CAD.cs from his project for 2D imagery.
-* Special thanks to Euclidium, Sunlit, segaretro92, Random and kando from the Starfox EX discord for helping with various curiousities.
+* Special thanks to Euclidium, Sunlit, segaretro92, Random and kando from the Starfox EX discord for helping with various curiosities.

 You are all appreciated.